print page

 (1) On-site Support

-The support team will conduct regular school visits based on schools’ development and needs, engage in professional collaborative activities such as collaborative lesson planning, lesson observations, and post-lesson discussions with teachers, as well as collaborating with the teaching team to review and develop the school curriculum in accordance with the Hong Kong School Curriculum Framework.
+The support officers will conduct regular school visits based on schools’ development and needs, engage in professional development activities such as collaborative lesson planning, lesson observations and post-lesson discussions with teachers, and collaborate with the teaching team to review and optimise the school curriculum in accordance with the latest development of the school curriculum/subjects in Hong Kong, thereby enhancing the learning effectiveness of students.

-Schools need to organise regular meetings to ensure teachers are fully engaged in activities including discussions on curriculum development, collaborative lesson planning, lesson observations and post-lesson discussions as well as reviewing student learning outcomes, thereby strengthening collaboration and communication among teachers.
+Participating schools must appoint curriculum leaders to lead their teaching team to take part in professional support services.
+Schools need to organise regular meetings to ensure the teaching team is fully engaged in activities including discussions on curriculum development, collaborative lesson planning, lesson observations and post-lesson discussions as well as reviewing student learning outcomes, thereby strengthening collaboration and communication among the team.
 Support officers will participate in various sessions and provide feedback to facilitate the professional development of teachers.

 (2) Learning Community

-Support officers will establish a professional platform that encourages curriculum leaders from participating schools to share their experiences, views and insights on topics of mutual concern, exploring effective learning and teaching strategies with a view to facilitating professional exchanges among schools and enhancing teachers’ professional capacity.
+The support officers will establish a sharing platform that encourages curriculum leaders from participating schools to share their experiences, views and insights on topics of mutual concern, and explore effective learning and teaching strategies with a view to facilitating professional exchanges among schools and enhancing teachers’ professional capacity.

 Schools arrange regular internal meetings led by curriculum leaders participating in this support service to discuss how to promote school curriculum development in close alignment with curriculum initiatives.
 Support officers will work closely with the curriculum leaders and provide feedback to further enhance their professional capacity.